Mexico’s Copper Canyon

 - Aerial Tramway in the Canyon

-- Services of a tour escort
+- Services of a Tour Director

 - Services of a bilingual tour guide

-- Baggage Handling
+- Baggage Handling at hotels (for one piece)

-- Bus refreshments
+- Coach refreshments

 - Mexican Visa entry fee